 - Effectively using natural ventilation through climate-friendly housing design can help decrease heat stress.

-Whether on a nation, regional or local level, we all can act on climate change. we can work with our transportation agencies, parks and planning departments and housing agencies to reduce air pollution and climate-related health risks.
+Whether on a nation, regional or local level, we all can act on climate change.
+We can work with our transportation agencies, parks and planning departments and housing agencies to reduce air pollution and climate-related health risks.
 We can educate our policymakers and the public about the climate and health connection and talk about the health benefits of reducing greenhouse gas emissions.

 Every profession has a role to play in addressing climate change.
-While health care providers treat individuals, for example, public health professionals focus on prevention at the population level.
+While health care providers treat individuals, public health professionals focus on prevention at the population level.
 Both have a different but vital role to play in addressing climate change.
 Check out this helpful fact sheet explaining the difference between the health care and public health approach.

-As public health professionals, we are best poised to prevent, detect and managed the health implications of climate change.
+As public health professionals, we are best poised to prevent, detect and manage the health implications of climate change.
 We need to be the leading voice in advancing climate change strategies and interventions that have co-benefits for all.
 We must work together to #ActOnClimate now.